ECKANKAR Australia Youth Safety Policy – Summary

 - Support the development of spiritual programs for ECK youth in Australia;

 - Ensure youth participating in ECKANKAR activities are appropriately supervised by qualified adults;

 - Ensure that reasonable steps are taken to protect youth and volunteers participating in ECKANKAR activities from harm; and

 - Ensure that appropriate parental consent is obtained for participants in ECK Youth and Family Program

 The EA Board of Directors will review the EA Youth Safety Policy no less than annually to make any necessary changes.

 Currently Australian States and Territories have similar legislation, and mandatory reporting requirements in relation to working with children and elderly.

 ECKANKAR Australia, an all-volunteer religious organisation, is committed to ensuring the safety and well-being of all youth (those under the age of 18) and will endeavour to provide them with a safe and secure environment for spiritual studies and other youth activities.

 The following values and precepts reflect the culture that ECKANKAR Australia is dedicated to promoting within the organisation:

-- Each human being is an individual Soul, a divine spark of
+- Each human being is an individual Soul, a divine spark of GOD.

 Sri Harold Klemp, the spiritual leader of Eckankar, writes: